jetify-com/devbox/README.md

 ## Quickstart: Instant Docker Image

 Devbox makes it easy to package your application into an OCI-compliant container image.
 Devbox analyzes your code, automatically identifies the right toolchain needed by your project, and builds it into a docker image.

+For now, Devbox requires Docker.
+Support for alternatives like Podman is still experimental.
+If you don't yet have it, do install [Docker Engine](https://docs.docker.com/engine/install/) or [Docker Desktop](https://www.docker.com/get-started/).

 1. Initialize your project with `devbox init` if you haven't already.